-RefuSHE's mission is to advocate for awareness, rights, education, and support for refugee girls.
+RefuSHE's mission is to advocate for awareness, rights, education, and support for refugee girls and women.
 We participate in various panels and policy groups to advance dialogue and solutions for the neglect of Nairobi's urban refugees and the protection of unaccompanied refugee children and youth.
 This includes our work surrounding education and outreach to help refugee girls access protection and services.

 Community Outreach and Mobilization